dfsp-spirit/anonsurfer/README.md

 ### Verification of the mri_deface results

-I use my [fsbrain R library](https://github.com/dfsp-spirit/fsbrain), a script that renders all relavant volumes of a subject is [available as an example client for the library here](https://github.com/dfsp-spirit/fsbrain/blob/master/web/examples/facecheck.R).
+I use my [fsbrain R library](https://github.com/dfsp-spirit/fsbrain).
+A script that renders all relevant volumes of a subject is [available as an example client for the library here](https://github.com/dfsp-spirit/fsbrain/blob/master/web/examples/facecheck.R).
 I render pre- and post-deface images and manually inspect them to verify that `mri_deface` worked as expected.
 Here are two examples:

 Original volumes for one subject: